Banned dogs in the UK

 If you are found guilty of owning a banned dog it is your responsibility to prove that it is NOT one of four types of dangerous dog breed.
 Learn how the law governing dangerous dogs applies and what will happen if you are convicted of owning a banned dog.

-Which dog breeds are banned in the UK?
+What dog breeds are banned in the uk?

 In the UK it is against the law to own a Pit Bull Terrier, Japanese Tosa, Dogo Argentino or a Fila Brasileiro.
 That is because these breeds are banned under the enactment of the Dangerous Dog’s Act of 1991.
 In that year an Act of Parliament was passed which prohibits the ownership of certain types of dog.
 The Dangerous Dog’s Act also strengthened the legal responsibilities of owners of all types of dog, and made it clear that if any dog misbehaved in public its owner would pay the consequences.

 Dogs that are illegal in the UK: List of banned dog breeds